-At each fiscal year's outset, our executive officers present to the Board of Directors a financial goal or budget for the year.
-The Committee believes that Messrs.
+No bonuses were paid to Laurans A. Mendelson, Carlos L. Macau, Jr., Eric A. Mendelson or Victor H. Mendelson for fiscal 2020.
+At each fiscal year's outset, including fiscal 2020, our executive officers present to the Board of Directors a financial goal or budget for the year.
+Generally, the Committee believes that Messrs.
 Mendelson (Laurans, Eric and Victor) and Mr. Macau should receive bonuses equal to roughly 130% of their eligible compensation if the Company meets a budgeted, meaningful growth goal.
-In 2019, the bonus required 18% net income growth.
+In 2020, the bonus required 15% net income growth, which the Company was on track to achieve through the end of its first quarter results, but was unable to achieve due to the Pandemic's extreme impact on many of the markets we serve.

-- Bonuses are paid for net income growth - 18% net income growth over fiscal 2018 was required for the named executive officers to receive their target bonus - A minimum of 6% net income growth over fiscal 2018 was required in fiscal 2019 for our named executive officers to receive any bonus whatsoever - Fiscal 2019 bonus was to have been reduced by 4.6% for every 1% that net income growth was less than 18%, but bonus was to have been increased by only 2.3% for every 1% net income growth was above 18%, subject to a limit representing roughly 190% of the named executive officer's eligible compensation - In order for the named executive officers to earn any bonus in fiscal 2019, HEICO's net income had to grow at nearly two times the United States' Gross Domestic Product (GDP) 2018 growth rate - Fiscal 2020's bonus target requires 15% net income growth for the named executive officers to receive their targeted bonus payments - Fiscal 2020 net income must grow by at least 5% for the named executive officers to receive any bonus payment under the Company's incentive compensation plan - Fiscal 2020 bonus will be reduced by 4.6% for every 1% that net income growth is less than 15%, but bonus will be increased by only 2.3% for every 1% net income growth is above 15%, subject to a limit representing roughly 190% of the named executive officer's eligible compensation - Prior years' requirements were similarly rigorous
+- Bonuses are paid for net income growth - 15% net income growth over fiscal 2019 was required for the named executive officers to receive their target bonus - A minimum of 5% net income growth over fiscal 2019 was required in fiscal 2020 for our named executive officers to receive any bonus whatsoever - Fiscal 2020 bonus was to have been reduced by 5.1% for every 1% that net income growth was less than 15%, but bonus was to have been increased by only 2.3% for every 1% net income growth was above 15%, subject to a limit representing roughly 190% of the named executive officer's eligible compensation - In order for the named executive officers to earn any bonus in fiscal 2020, HEICO's net income had to grow by more than two times the United States' Gross Domestic Product (GDP) 2019 growth rate